Paul O’Donovan (Rowing)

-Olympic Silver Medallist and Singles World Champion.
-Also won Gold with his brother Gary in the Double Sculls, at European Championships, 2016.
+Olympic Silver Medallist and Singles World Champion for 2017 and 2016.
+Won Gold with his brother Gary in the Double Sculls, at European Championships, 2016.

 06:50 I’d have the alarm set for this time every morning and I’d try make some attempt of dragging myself out of bed.
 That attempt usually takes about 30mins.
 I’d get a quick bowl of porridge, pack my gear bag and head out the door and drive on for training.